Revenue Leakage

 Revenue leakage is the loss of recurring revenue through churn, downgrades, failed renewals, pricing erosion, and missed expansion opportunities within the existing customer base.

 Revenue leakage becomes a compounding problem at scale.
-A $300M ARR company with 9% gross churn isn't losing $27M once.
-It's losing $27M this year, then $29.4M next year on the higher base, then $32.1M the year after.
-The Churn Tax on that compounding loss reaches $118M or more over three years.
+A $300M ARR company with 9% gross churn loses $27M this year, then $29.4M next year on the higher base, then $32.1M the year after.
+The three-year reported loss here is $88.5M, so at 1.5 to 2.5x the Churn Tax is roughly $133M to $221M.

 Related terms: The Churn Tax, Net Revenue Retention, Gross Revenue Retention